Part 2: Solution Design — How to Identify the Design Characteristics of Modern IT Systems

 - Breadth can be achieved by involving as many stakeholders as practicable in the design review exercise.

-- Depth will depend on how much you trust your engineers and developers to make low-level technical decisions on their own.
+- Depth will depend on how much you trust your engineers and developers to make low-level technical decisions independently.

 - How much simulation or proofs of concept are enough depends on the maturity and technological readiness of the solution concept adopted.